chaudharinikhil/NETFLIX-Movie-Dashboard----Tableau/README.md

 # NETFLIX-Movie-Dashboard----Tableau
 Data has 12 columns which include show id, title, type, director, cast, country, release year, description, rating and genre of the movies/TV shows.
+Type column gives if each record is a movie or Tv show.
+Country column has all the countries a movie or show is released.
+Each movie or show belongs to one or more genres which is mentioned in the genre column separated by commas.